daniel-sarran/dp-practice/README.md

-# dp-practice
+# dp-practice: Dynamic Programming Self-Learning

+Diving into the concept of dynamic programming.

-Practicing Dynamic Programming principles, starting with top-down recursion/memoization problems increasing in complexity, then reviewing those problems with an iterative tabulation approach.
+Starting with top-down recursion/memoization problems increasing in complexity, then reviewing those problems with an iterative tabulation approach.